 My Research Agenda

 My research investigates how ethno-religious identities shape elite decision-making.
-Initially I focused on decision-making in the U.S. Congress on cultural issues, such as LGBT rights and reproductive policy.
+Initially I focused on decision-making in the U.S. Congress on cultural issues, such as LGBTQ rights and reproductive policy.
 In recent years, however, I have expanded the scope of my research in several ways.